Quick Answer

 One-Breath Recap

-Individual Retirement Accounts split into Traditional (deductible in, ordinary income out, RMDs at 73 or 75) and Roth (after-tax in, tax-free out, no RMDs for the owner), with 2026 caps of $7,500 under 50 and $8,600 at 50-plus, and remember that only deductibility (not the right to contribute) phases out while Roth conversions ignore income limits entirely.
-The Solo 401(k) lets the self-employed stack a $24,500 employee deferral onto employer profit-sharing up to a $72,000 combined cap, and it allows loans where IRAs never do.
-Qualified employer plans (401(k) and 403(b)) hand the employer an immediate deduction plus ERISA and creditor protection but forbid cherry-picking employees, while nonqualified plans buy the freedom to favor executives at the cost of an unsecured promise.
-Lock in the 457(b) twins (no early-withdrawal penalty at any age and a limit separate from 401(k)/403(b) that permits double deferrals), and this unit answers itself.
+Individual Retirement Accounts split into Traditional (deductible in, ordinary income out, required minimum distributions at 73 or 75) and Roth (after-tax in, tax-free out, none for the owner), capped in 2026 at $7,500 under 50 and $8,600 at 50-plus; only deductibility, not the right to contribute, phases out, and Roth conversions ignore income limits.
+The Solo 401(k) stacks a $24,500 deferral onto employer profit-sharing up to $72,000 combined ($80,000 at 50+, $83,250 at 60-63) and allows loans IRAs never do.
+Qualified employer plans give the employer a deduction plus ERISA and creditor protection but forbid cherry-picking employees; nonqualified plans buy freedom to favor executives at the cost of an unsecured promise.
+The 457(b) has no early-withdrawal penalty and its own separate limit.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Retirement Plans unit for the complete lesson.
+Read the full Retirement Plans unit.